homedepot/react-component-grid/README.md

 .col { flex: 1 1 8%; }

-.flex-col { flex-basis: 8.3333%; }

-.fixed { flex: 0 0 40px; }
+.fixed-width-col { flex: 0 0 100px; }

+.flex-width-col { flex-basis: 8.3333%; }

 ```

+## Sample Implementations
 You can also check out a few sample implementations in the [examples section](https://github.com/homedepot/react-component-grid/tree/master/src/examples).
+To run the project locally, you'll need to clone the repo and serve the files using the `node server.js` command.

 # Key Contributors: